 One question that comes to mind is: Why do we need a solution like Crowd++ to infer the number of people in a place?
-Wouldn't it be enough to simply count the number of WiFi devices associated with an access point, piggyback to a bluetooth scan result, measure co-location, use computer vision techniques to analyze the number of people in video images, or even use active methods that require the transmission and analysis of audio tones?
+Is it not enough to simply count the number of WiFi devices associated with an access point, piggyback to a Bluetooth scan result, measure co-location, use computer vision techniques to analyze the number of people in video images, or even use active methods that require the transmission and analysis of audio tones?
 The answers to these questions are quite straightforward: none of these techniques in isolation is the solution to the problem.
-In order to read the association table of an access point there is a need to have access to the WiFi infrastructure, which is often not allowed.
-Even if possible, a person with several WiFi devices may generate false positives.
-A count based on the result of a bluetooth discovery [9] is error-prone because of the likelihood of reaching out to distant devices.
-RF-based devicefree localization techniques [10] require the support of an infrastructure of several radio devices.
-Acoustic-based counting engines as in [11] are error-prone because of surrounding noise and audio sensitivity to clothes.
-Counting people through computer vision techniques [12] requires customized infrastructure, suffers from privacy concerns, and is limited by lighting condition.
-Crowd++ inference is instead based on a much more localized event - speech - that can significantly scope the count inference to specific geographic regions.
-It's also passive, since no active sounds by the devices need to be played.
+In order to read the association table of an access point, there is a need to have access to the WiFi infrastructure, which is often not allowed.
+Even if possible, a person with several